 Before we get to the peanut brittle homemade recipe, let’s answer some common questions.

-(It’s good to read through these FAQs because it might help you prevent issues some people have when making peanut brittle.)
+It’s good to read through these FAQs because it might help you prevent issues some people have when making peanut brittle.

-Peanut Brittle Recipe FAQs
+Peanut Brittle Recipe FAQs And Cooking Tips

 How long does it take for peanut brittle to harden?

-Once you’ve spread your peanut brittle onto parchment paper or a silicon mat to cool, it can take around 20-30 minutes for the peanut brittle to harden.
-Weather may affect the peanut brittle and if it’s more humid than it may take a little longer or may not harden completely.
+Once you’ve spread your peanut brittle onto parchment paper or a silicone mat to cool, it can take around 20-30 minutes for the peanut brittle to harden.

 Is peanut brittle supposed to be chewy?

-Peanut brittle is supposed to be crispy instead of chewy.
-However, once you bite into the candy it becomes a little chewy.
 If your peanut brittle doesn’t harden and stays chewy, you may not have cooked it to the right temperature using a cooking thermometer.

 If you’re wondering how to fix chewy brittle, it may be because you didn’t cook it to the right candy temperature.
+Be sure to grab an accurate candy thermometer like this!

 What is the best way to store peanut brittle?

 Once you have made the peanut brittle and broken it up, allow it to cool.
-Then, store peanut brittle in an airtight container, away from humidity and moisture.
-Do not store your peanut brittle in the refrigerator.

 Does humidity affect making peanut brittle?

 Yes, the moisture in the air can affect how your peanut brittle turns out.
-Also, it can make it sticky when stored.
-Be sure to store it in an airtight container at room temperature.

 Does peanut brittle go bad?

-So, how long will peanut brittle last?
 Peanut brittle stored properly (in an airtight container, away from moisture) will generally keep 2-3 months or more.
-The peanut brittle shelf life is fairly long!

 Can I freeze peanut brittle?

-You may be wondering can peanut brittle be frozen.
-It’s not recommended to freeze peanut brittle.
 Because moisture makes this brittle candy sticky and soft, after it has been frozen and defrosted the peanut brittle may lose its crunch and just be sticky.

 How do you break peanut brittle?